AndyDentFree/im-plausibilities/README.md

 * Sending photos using `MSMessageLiveLayout` to continuously update in the transcript

 Also, any nested folders in this repo which are not linked above may be incomplete samples.
 Please add an issue if you think something should be mentioned here, I may have just forgotten it.
 Also add issues for anything that is unclear in the docs or source!

+## Many tiny apps rationale
+Due to some painful debugging experiences, I took the approach of doing simplest-possible testbed apps for different technologies.

+This means if you are interested in a given sample, there's a better chance of it continuing to work than if you have to fix bugs in areas not of interest.
+It also means you can submit a PR to fix a single sample, so is less work to contribute ;-)

+In many cases, Apple's documentation provides snippets and API documentation but no full sample you can build and verify works.

 ## Other Rationales
 I love the effort some people put into their sample code but it's often frustrating when they explore several things at once. _I'm testing this API **and** learning Reactive Cocoa_ because those complex samples tend to be left to wither - they are too hard to maintain when someone loses interest.